mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A KeyPackage object specifies a ciphersuite that the client supports, as well as providing a public key that others can use for key agreement.
-The client's identity key can be updated throughout the lifetime of the group by sending a new KeyPackage with a new identity; the new identity MUST be validated by the authentication service.
+The client's signature key can be updated throughout the lifetime of the group by sending a new KeyPackage with a new signature key; the new signature key MUST be validated by the authentication service.

 When used as InitKeys, KeyPackages are intended to be used only once and SHOULD NOT